Beginners Guide to Telescopes

 This in turn helps you to make an informed decision when confronted with the choices available and also avoids spending more than is strictly necessary.
 With regard to introductory telescopes a little knowledge is, in fact, (and happily) all you need as the purchase specific technicalities are limited.
 Once you have bought your first telescope and learnt how to use it, you may well want to move on to medium or high level observation, in which case you will have all the technicalities an enthusiast could possibly desire – and then some!

-So, what do you need to know?
+So, what do you need to know when it comes to beginners guide to telescopes?
 Well, a basic idea of how the telescope works is a good starting point.
 All telescopes work by collecting light from the object you are looking at.
 The more light they collect, the better the resulting image.
 Thus, the aperture size of any telescope is extremely important.
 The bigger the aperture the better.
 With this in mind, let’s have a look at the basic telescope types and how they work:

 The Refractor Telescope